ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/07-singularity-images-building.md

 If everything worked successfully, you should see the message printed by Python:

 ~~~
 Hello World!
-Hello from our custom Singularity image!
+Hello from Python 3.8.10 in our custom Singularity image!
 ~~~
 {: .output}